glegoux/browsing-history-shell/README.md

 ## Usage

+After `cd`, if the content of the new current directory is not too long, show it.

 The different extra commands are :

 * `bhistory` : Show the browsing history of the current bash shell.